Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 They should also be able to walk around without touching any side of the pen or climbing over rocks that are too steep.
 Of course, bigger is always better when it comes to providing enough room for them to move around comfortably in.

-Old-timers recommend at least 12 square feet for one animal, 18 square feet if you have two animals together, and 20 square feet for each additional tortoise beyond that.
+You can keep young tortoises indoors in a smaller area, but they will need more space as they grow older.
+Old-timers recommend at least 12 square feet for one animal, 18 square feet if you have two animals together and 20 square feet for each additional tortoise beyond that.

 can you use a fish tank for a tortoise

 Do not keep your pet in an enclosure that is too small.
 Whether kept indoors or out, it should be big enough to provide varied and interesting terrain for them to explore and wander around in.
+They love climbing on rocks, logs and plants and they need to be able to go all the way around these items when exploring their surroundings.

 It is expensive and very frustrating (for both you and your pet) if you have to remodel your animal’s entire living quarters simply because it was too small from the start!